cinnData/PythonBootcamp/[PY-02] Starting with Python.md

 *Note*.
 You would probably have written `b^2` for the square of 2, but the caret symbol (`^`) plays a different role in Python.

 If you are typing the code, you can open a new line within the same input with *Ctrl+Return*.
 You can finish the input, calling for the output, by pressing *Return*.
-If the cursor is not at the end of the last line, you have to press *Shift+Return* to get the output.
+If the cursor is not at the end of the last line, you have to press *Shift+Return* to finish the input.

 Typing in a notebook is just a bit different.
 The notebook is a sequence of **cells**.
 In the **Markdown cells**, you write comments, while in the **code cells** you write the Python commands.
 Every code cell of the notebook corresponds to an input of the console.
 When you are typing in a cell, pressing *Return* starts a new line *within the same cell*, without ending the input.
 With *Shift+Return* you finish the the input, so you get the ouput, opening a new cell.
 To finish the input without opening a new cell, use *Cmd+Return* in Mac or *Ctrl+Return* in Windows.